TimeWithPotato/Hospital-Management/README.md

 # Hospital Management System

 This project is a comprehensive Hospital Management System that manages the operations of a hospital.
+I have used the XAMPP as database.
 It includes features for handling doctor, patient, prescription, admission, billing, and installment details.
 The system supports two types of patients: general patients who come for checkups, and patients who require admission.

 ## Features